 What is the travel agency regulation?

-The travel agency regulation.
-Four words that don’t ring a bell for most event professionals—until they suddenly come across them in the middle of a VAT audit.
+The travel agency regulation: four words that mean nothing to most event professionals—until they suddenly come across them in the middle of a VAT audit.

-The travel agency scheme is a special VAT scheme described in the 1968 Turnover Tax Act (Sections 28b through 28l) and is based on the European VAT Directive.
-The basic principle: anyone who purchases travel services from third parties and resells them as part of a package does not charge VAT on the full sales price, but only on the profit margin.
-That margin is the difference between what you invoice the customer and what you yourself paid to external service providers for the travel services—transportation and accommodations.
+The travel agency scheme is a special VAT scheme.
+It is described in the 1968 Turnover Tax Act (Sections 28b through 28l).
+The scheme is based on the European VAT Directive.
+The basic principle is simple.
+Anyone who purchases travel services from third parties and resells them as a package does not charge VAT on the full sales price, but only on the profit margin.
+That margin is the difference between what you charge the customer and what you yourself paid to external service providers for the travel services: transportation and accommodations.

 The regulation is called the "travel agency regulation," but its scope is broader than the name suggests.
 It applies not only to travel agencies and tour operators.
 Event agencies that put together travel packages for clients may also be subject to it.
-In fact, if you organize an incentive trip where you purchase flights and hotels from third parties and invoice this to your client as part of an all-in-one event package, the travel agency regulation applies.
+In fact, the travel agency regulation also applies to incentive trips, for example, if you purchase flights and hotels from third parties and invoice these to your client as part of an all-in-one event package.

-This has direct implications for how you calculate VAT, how you invoice, and what your customer can do for tax purposes with the VAT you charge.
-Here’s the bottom line: VAT is calculated on the margin, not on the full price.
+This has direct implications for how you calculate VAT and how you invoice, but also for what your customer is allowed to do for tax purposes with the VAT you charge.
+Here are the key points: VAT is calculated on the margin, not on the full price.
 VAT must not be listed separately on the invoice.
 The customer cannot claim the VAT back as input tax.
-And for travel services from providers outside the EU, the VAT rate is 0%.
+And for travel services provided by suppliers outside the EU, 0% VAT applies.

-Not the most exciting regulations.
-But they’re the ones you’ll want to know before you invoice a €50,000 incentive package.
+It’s not the most exciting set of regulations, but it’s the one you’ll want to be familiar with before you invoice a €50,000 incentive package.

 When does the travel agency regulation apply?